 - Flexible.
 If you choose to build an LMS from scratch, you’ll have a training software product you know everything about, that allows you to do whatever you need, and that looks the way you want it to.

 - Highly secure.
 You can make your LMS as secure as needed and include data encryption, two-step verification, biometric authentication, recovery capabilities, and reliable access management.
+In our detailed guide on software security, we discuss all it takes to develop a secure software solution.

 Toyota Motor Europe (TME) has been enjoying all these benefits since it implemented a centralized custom learning management system to manage the flow of information and streamline the education process.

 The company’s system, called Toyota Connect, is effective at providing access to frequently updated eLearning modules, content management tools, online registration, assessment tracking, and an integrated user-friendly authoring tool to create unique regional content.
 This use case shows the viability of a custom LMS.
+You can also learn about our experience of working with Toyota company.

 A custom LMS also allows your organization to: